-Twistbox's intellectual property encompasses over 75 worldwide exclusive or territory exclusive content licensing agreements that cover all of its key content genres including lifestyle, glamour, and celebrity news and gossip for U.S. Hispanic and Latin American markets, poker news and information, late night entertainment and casual games.
+Twistbox's intellectual property encompasses worldwide exclusive, territory exclusive or non-exclusive content licensing agreements that cover all of its key content genres including lifestyle, glamour, and celebrity news and gossip for U.S. Hispanic and Latin American markets, poker news and information, late night entertainment and casual games.

-Twistbox currently has content live on more than 100 network operators in 40 countries.
-Through these relationships, Twistbox can currently reach over one billion mobile subscribers worldwide.
-Its existing content portfolio includes 300 WAP sites, 250 games and 66 mobile TV channels.
+Twistbox currently has content live on more than 100 network operators in 28 countries.
+Through these relationships, Twistbox can currently reach over 500 million mobile subscribers worldwide.
+Its existing content portfolio includes 350 WAP sites, 250 games and 66 mobile TV channels.